COVID-19 Business Resources & Information Hub

 ND Resources and Information

-The ND Department of Commerce (NDDOC) has available a potential funding source.
-Loans and equity investments are available to primary sector-certified companies via the North Dakota Development Fund, Revolving Rural Loan Fund and the Venture Capital Program:
+The ND Department of Commerce (NDDOC), loans and equity investments are available to primary sector-certified companies via the North Dakota Development Fund, Revolving Rural Loan Fund and the Venture Capital Program:

 - Up to $1 million